JoFrhwld/FAVE/README.md

 As of v1.1.3 onwards, releases from this repository will have a DOI associated with them through Zenodo.
 The DOI for the current release is [10.5281/zenodo.9846](http://dx.doi.org/10.5281/zenodo.9846).
 We would recommend the citation:

-Rosenfelder, Ingrid; Fruehwald, Josef; Evanini, Keelan; Seyfarth, Scott; Gorman, Kyle; Pritchard, Hilary; Yuan, Jiahong; 2014.
+Rosenfelder, Ingrid; Fruehwald, Josef; Evanini, Keelan; Seyfarth, Scott; Gorman, Kyle; Prichard, Hilary; Yuan, Jiahong; 2014.
 FAVE (Forced Alignment and Vowel Extraction) Program Suite v1.1.3 doi:10.5281/zenodo.9846

 Use of the interactive online interface should continue to cite: